xcheck/fellows_2021-07-15/drop_in.md

 [drop_in]: https://rollparc.com/drop.in/Polizeiniederschlagung-20171128-StellungnahmeHametnerUwe-20180121.pdf
 [drop_farceproto]: https://rollparc.com/drop.in/Polizeibericht-20171128-Eberl-20180118Holl.pdf

 > Denoted at Police – preceding from **Ms. Notzke** – the doughter of the second caller Ms. Allegrini … as by all indications.
 This information was missing.
-Read and confirm yourself. {+Today 2019-04-29+}.
+Read and confirm yourself. {+Today 2019-04-29+}. {-Fakten!
+Strukturi!! → Staatsfeind 01-}.
+Dokumente und Unterlagen.
+Richterin Dr. Grundmann mit eingespieltem Standardverhalten.

 …in der Geschlossenen offline seit Anfang Januar 2018 da Handy und Netbook vom Personal konfisziert.